JuliaLang/www.julialang.org/blog/_posts/2018-05-11-extensible-broadcast-fusion.md

 layout: post
 title:  "Extensible broadcast fusion"
 author: <a href="https://github.com/mbauman">Matt Bauman (Julia Computing)</a>
+snippet: "Julia version 0.7 brings with it an exciting new feature: the ability to customize broadcast
+					fusion!"
 ---

 Julia version 0.7 brings with it an exciting new feature: the ability to customize broadcast